-Kommunal Landspensjonskasse (KLP) provides pension, financial and insurance services for local authorities, health trusts and public sector enterprises and offers defined-contribution occupational pensions for private sector firms.
+Kommunal Landspensjonskasse (KLP) provides pension, financial and insurance services for local authorities, health trusts and public sector enterprises and offers defined contribution occupational pensions for private sector firms.
 KLP is organised as a mutual insurance undertaking.
 This means that when a pension scheme is established, KLP customers invest capital and thus become the company's owners.
-KLP's main product is occupational pensions for municipal employees.
+KLP's main product is occupational pensions for local government employees.
 KLP pension schemes are fully funded.
-At end-2017, public sector pension scheme assets accounted for NOK 489bn of the KLP group's total assets of NOK 652bn.
+At end-2021, public sector pension scheme assets accounted for NOK 707bn of the KLP group's total assets of NOK 901bn.